Introduction to QQQJ Stock

 1. QQQJ Holdings

-The top holdings in the QQQJ for the first quarter of 2023 include ON Semiconductor, Ulta Beauty, CDW, Tractor Supply, Horizon Therapeutics, and The Trade Desk.
-The holdings are well balanced across the board, with only one stock (ON at 2.5%) coming in at over 2% of the fund's total value.
-39 stocks in the index hold a % value between 1% and 1.99% This balance reduces the risk of a single stock disrupting the overall performance of the fund.
+The top holdings in the QQQJ for the first quarter of 2025 include eBay, Super Micro Computer, Alnylam Pharmaceuticals, Monolithic Power Systems, United Airlines, and Tractor Supply Company.
+The holdings are balanced across the board, with no single stock accounting for more than 2% of the fund's total value.
+38 stocks in the index hold a % value between 1% and 1.99% This balance reduces the risk of a single stock disrupting the overall performance of the fund.

 2. QQQJ Expense Ratio